Retinexformer: One-stage Retinex-based Transformer for Low-light Image Enhancement: Abstract

 \section{Abstract}

 When enhancing low-light images, many deep learning algorithms are based on the Retinex theory.
 However, the Retinex model does not consider the corruptions hidden in the dark or introduced by the light-up process.
 Besides, these methods usually require a tedious multi-stage training pipeline and rely on convolutional neural networks, showing limitations in capturing long-range dependencies.
 In this paper, we formulate a simple yet principled One-stage Retinex-based Framework (ORF).
 ORF first estimates the illumination information to light up the low-light image and then restores the corruption to produce the enhanced image.
 We design an Illumination-Guided Transformer (IGT) that utilizes illumination representations to direct the modeling of non-local interactions of regions with different lighting conditions.
 By plugging IGT into ORF, we obtain our algorithm, Retinexformer.
-Comprehensive quantitative and qualitative experiments demonstrate that our Retinexformer significantly outperforms state-of-the-art methods on seven benchmarks.
+Comprehensive quantitative and qualitative experiments demonstrate that our Retinexformer significantly outperforms state-of-the-art methods on thirteen benchmarks.
 The user study and application on low-light object detection also reveal the latent practical values of our method.
-Codes and pre-trained models will be released.
+Code is available at \url{https://github.com/caiyuanhao1998/Retinexformer}